MicrosoftDocs/architecture-center/docs/web-apps/guides/multi-region-app-service/multi-region-app-service-content.md

 For more information on recovery objectives like RTO and RPO, see [Recovery objectives](/azure/reliability/disaster-recovery-overview#recovery-objectives) and [Recommendations for defining reliability targets](/azure/well-architected/reliability/metrics).

 The Azure platform enables you to design multi-region application solutions in different ways.
-Some approaches support low RTO and RPO requirmeents.
+Some approaches support low RTO and RPO requirements.
 The architectures described in this article support different RTO and RPO requirements, and have other tradeoffs for cost, and complexity:

 | Metric | [Active-active](#active-active-architecture) | [Active-passive](#active-passive-architecture) | [Passive/cold](#passive-cold-architecture)|
 |-|-|-|-|